The Official Guide to Cotswolds Breaks and Holidays

 The Great Cotswold Outdoors

-Summer is here.
-And the English countryside is the place to be.
+Make the most of the last days of summer.
+The English countryside is the place to be.
 Go for walks on wooded footpaths and head out on cycle paths with all the family.
 Stop at a pretty pub for lunch or browse outdoor foodie markets.
 Explore the royal connections in the Cotswolds or enjoy our fantastic scenery by steam train...book now to see England at its best.

 This summer we are celebrating the Great Cotswold Outdoors, with some brand new walking and cycling suggestions.
 Base yourself in one of 17 different towns or villages for a Walking Weekend in the Cotswolds.
 These itineraries are available to download from the Cotswolds Walking Weekends section.